What you’ll learn reading this article:

 When Your Accident is Someone Else’s Responsibility

 Imagine you’re on the way to the grocery and you slip and fall in your own driveway on snow.
 While unfortunate, the fault in this accident lies with you.
 You can blame Mother Nature, but you can’t seek compensation from her.
 When you get to the store, slip on a large snow-melt puddle inside the entrance, fall and injure yourself, then the blame may lie with the store owner.
-When navigating slip and fall injury cases, it is important to understand and establish several key elements, including premises liability and the concept of notice.
+When navigating slip and fall cases in Indiana, it is important to understand and establish several key elements, including premises liability and the concept of notice.

 Premises Liability in Indiana